|

 (2).
 Various kinds of steel can be made by adding different elements in different

 proportions to meet certain desired properties.
+Example, stainless steel is made

 by adding chromium and nickel to ordinary steel - stainless steel is resistant

+to rusting (unlike iron).
 (3).
 Steel is harder and tougher than iron.
 For example, tungsten steel is a

 very hard steel used for making cutting and drilling tools; manganese steel is

+also very hard and tough and is used in rock drills.
 (4).
 Molybdenum steel is resistant to acid while iron is attacked by acids.

 (5).
 Steel gives an attractive surface, iron does not.